riccardik/ros1sofar/readme.md

 ## Steps to Execute simulation

+- execute the simulation script: `./baxter.sh`
-- start baxter simulation and all necessary nodes: (this will include all the steps below)
+- start baxter simulation, when it has spawned correctly launch the second launch file in a new terminal window: (this will include all the steps below)

     `roslaunch baxter_control_sofar baxter_world.launch `
+    `roslaunch baxter_control_sofar spawn.launch `

 - start each node separately

     start baxter simulation

-        roslaunch baxter_gazebo baxter_world.launch
+        roslaunch baxter_control_sofar baxter_world.launch

     spawn coke model